auth0/docs/articles/hooks/guides/delete-hooks-using-cli.md

 <%= include('../_includes/set-up-webtask-cli') %>

-If you need to delete an existing Hook, you can do so using the following command:
+If you need to delete an existing Hook, use the following command:

 `auth0 rm my-extension-1 -p auth0-default`